 Online converters like this can be pretty useful, especially when converting simpler melody lines.
 On the other side, these converters usually aren’t as accurate as those found in DAW software and VST plugins.
 If you want to edit the MIDI file, you will need to use a separate MIDI editor or DAW.

 Free Software for MP3 to MIDI Conversion

 This is not just free, but also a quite simple way to convert MP3 to a MIDI file.
 The first one that comes to mind is Audacity, the legendary free and open-source audio editor.
 It has all kinds of features, including this type of converter, which is actually pretty decent.

-On the other side, Intelliscore is a specialized software that can convert any kind of music files to MIDI with ease and which is one of the rare that can convert multi-instrument MP3files with great accuracy.
+On the other side, Intelliscore is a specialized software that can convert any kind of music file to MIDI with ease and which is one of the rare ones that can convert multi-instrument MP3 files with great accuracy.

 AVS Audio Converter is also a good solution too.
 This free software offers conversion between all kinds of music files, as well as music to MIDI conversion.

 How to Convert MP3 to MIDI in Logic Pro

 Logic Pro is much more than just a converter.
 It is one of the well-known DAW software products, which has been around since 1993.
 With this piece of software, you can convert any kind of music file, and that includes MP3 as well.